quicwg/base-drafts/draft-ietf-quic-http.md

 ## Prioritization {#priority}

-HTTP/3 uses a priority scheme similar to that described in {{!RFC7540}}, Section 5.3.
-In this priority scheme, a given element can be designated as dependent upon another element.
-This information is expressed in the PRIORITY frame
-{{frame-priority}} which identifies the element and the dependency.
+HTTP/3 uses a priority scheme similar to that described in {{!RFC7540}}, Section 5.3, but replaces streams depending upon streams with placeholders and strict priorities.
+In this priority scheme, a given element can be designated as dependent upon a placeholder or the root.
+This information is expressed in the PRIORITY frame {{frame-priority}} which identifies the element and the dependency.
 The elements that can be prioritized are:

-- Requests, identified by the ID of the request stream
+- Requests, identified by the stream of the PRIORITY frame
 - Pushes, identified by the Push ID of the promised resource ({{frame-push-promise}})
 - Placeholders, identified by a Placeholder ID

 Taken together, the dependencies across all prioritized elements in a connection form a dependency tree.
-An element can depend on another element or on the root of the tree.
-A reference to an element which is no longer in the tree is treated as a reference to the root of the tree.
+An element can only depend on a placeholder or on the root of the tree.
+Because the root and placeholders never disappear, it is impoossible to reference an element which is no longer in the tree.
 The structure of the dependency tree changes as PRIORITY frames modify the dependency links between prioritized elements.

-Due to reordering between streams, an element can also be prioritized which is not yet in the tree.
-Such elements are added to the tree with the requested priority.

-When a prioritized element is first created, it has a default initial weight of 16 and a default dependency.
+When a prioritized element is first created, it has a default initial weight of 16, priority of 16, and a default dependency.
 Requests and placeholders are dependent on the root of the priority tree; pushes are dependent on the client request on which the PUSH_PROMISE frame was sent.

 Requests may override the default initial values by including a PRIORITY frame (see {{frame-priority}}) at the beginning of the stream.
 These priorities